-Plasma cell pododermatitis is a foot pad disease of cast which is fairly classical in its appearance yet its significance is poorly understood.
+Plasma cell pododermatitis is a foot pad disease of cats which is fairly classical in its appearance yet its significance is poorly understood.
 "Plasma Cell Pododermatitis" literally means foot inflammation involving infiltration by "plasma cells."
 Plasma cells are activated lymphocytes in full maturity, fulminantly producing antibodies usually in response to an infection or at least in response to some kind of inflammatory process, usually but not necessarily infection.

-The fact that a cell of the activated immune system is involved in plasma cell pododermatitis implies some sort of immune stimulation in the genesis of the disease and, in fact, therapy targeting the immune system generally controls the disease.
+The fact that a cell of the activated immune system is involved implies that there is some sort of immune stimulation in the genesis of this disease.
+Supporting this idea is the observation that therapy targeting the immune system generally controls the disease.
 So it looks like there is an immunological basis for this disease but, unfortunately, understanding has not progressed far enough to suggest an actual cause for the immunologic problem.
 That said, understanding of plasma cell pododermatitis has not progressed far enough to begin to suggest the specific nature of any such immune-mediated cause.
 Some studies have found a link between plasma cell pododermatitis and Feline Immunodeficiency Virus infection so it is very important to screen an affected cat for this virus.
 Exactly what the link is between these two conditions remains unclear but approximately 50% of cats with plasma cell pododermatitis are FIV+.
 Other cats will respond to a food allergy diet trial which suggests allergy may be involved in some cases.
 It may well be that many factors can be involved in creating this disease.

 (original graphic by marvistavet.com)